vyperlang/vyper/docs/compiler-exceptions.rst

 The terminal returns a compiling error warning.
 Reading the entire warning is critical to understanding exactly what is causing the error.
 The message displays the line numbers that contain the error.
-In this example ''map(_KeyType, _ValueType)'' cannot compile because the type ''address'' is mispelled.
+In this example ''map(_KeyType, _ValueType)'' cannot compile because the type ''address'' is misspelled.

 .. _exceptions-variableDeclaration::